What is Spondylolisthesis?

-Stretching of muscles such as- the Hamstring and Psoas/rectus femoris reduce pain and stiffness.
+Stretching of muscles such as the Hamstring and Psoas/rectus femoris reduces pain and stiffness.

 Several manual therapy techniques are done by our experienced sports physiotherapists such as- Spinal manipulation & mobilization, Dry needling, Cupping therapy, Soft tissue mobilization, Fascia release technique, etc.

-Balance training including – Sensory-motor training on unstable devices, walking in all variations, and coordinative skills.
+Balance training includes – Sensory-motor training on unstable devices, walking in all variations, and coordinative skills.

 Chiropractic & Osteopathic treatment.

-Mechanical treatment with latest technology machine such as- High-intensity class 4 laser, Microwave diathermy, Super inductive system, & Combo therapy, etc.
+Mechanical treatment with the latest technology machines such as High-intensity class 4 laser, Microwave diathermy, Super inductive system, & Combo therapy, etc.

 Also, Lumbar mechanical or manual traction.